The drawings module turns a Scene's 3D content into a

 2) Project onto an AABB face

 buildDrawingpopulates it.
-Six face presets resolve to axis-aligned views of the source AABB:"top","bottom","front","back","left","right".The new SceneModel renders alongside the source in the same View and picks back to source SceneObjects by stripping
+Six face presets resolve to axis-aligned views of the source AABB:"top","bottom","front","back","left","right".The target SceneModel renders alongside the source in the same View and picks back to source SceneObjects by stripping

 buildDrawingreads world orientation and collision data fromsourceModel.sceneand writes only totargetModel.3) Project along an arbitrary ray